eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/11_connectordiscovery.md

 }
 ```

-If the counterpart connector supports DSP version 2025-1, a valid response should be:
+If the counterparty connector supports DSP version 2025-1, a valid response should be:
 ```json
 [
   {